DoSomething/contentful-prototype/docs/installation-and-usage/usage.md

 We use [StyleCI](https://styleci.io/repos/75642790) service to lint our PHP code when a new pull request is made for the respository.

+## Helper Methods

+[See here](../developments/helpers/README.md) for some information on developing with our suite of helper methods.

 ## Services

 There are a couple of other third-party services that you will want access to for development: